postalserver/docs/content/en/install/prerequisites.md

 category: Installation
 ---

-Postal is quite simple to get up and running but there are some things you'll need to do before you can install Postal.
+There are some things you'll need to do before you can install Postal.

 ## Servers

-We **strongly** recommend installing Postal on dedicated servers.
+We **strongly** recommend installing Postal on its own dedicated server (i.e. a server running no other software).
 The minimum specification for Postal is as follows:

 * At least 4GB of RAM
 * At least 2 CPU cores